fiakkasa/fiakkas-net/README.md

 The main goal is to have a well defined contracts based implementation with each project under the solution contributing their own assets to the overall solution API.

-The solution is loosely based on the Vertical Slice architecture.
+The solution structure is inspired by the Vertical Slice architecture.

 Solution structure: